-It is estimated that the purchase of textbooks will require an annual expenditure of approximately \$1,280.
-Books required for classes are available through the Salem College Bookstore.
+It is estimated that in the 2022-2023 academic year, the purchase of textbooks for undergraduate students will require an annual expenditure of approximately \$1,324.
+Books required for classes are available through the Salem website at: https://bncvirtual.com/salem.

-Transportation costs for the academic year are estimated to range between \$1,172 to \$3,500.
+Transportation costs for the 2022-2023 academic year, for undergraduate students, the are estimated to range between \$1,296 and \$3,864.